jatanjay/CorpusGenius/README.md

    Thus here song "Mr. Bojangles" :

-   1. Is written by Jerry Jeff Walker and not Bob dylan.
+   1. Is written by Jerry Jeff Walker and not Bob Dylan.

    2. But, recorded nonetheless on album Dylan (1973)

    3. It is repeated twice since the song "Mr Bojangles" appears twice on the final song csv file

-   4. There is also a version of Mr.Bojangles on genius.com that doesn't have required info. hence set to "N/A"
+   4. There is also a version of Mr. Bojangles on genius.com that doesn't have required info. hence set to "N/A"

       For songs that have no album info. or song-writer info. on Genius.com will be set as "N/A" (Not available)